VET FEE-HELP Policy - TAFE NSW

 hold Australian citizenship, or hold a permanent humanitarian visa and be resident in Australia for the duration of the unit of study in which they are seeking VET FEE-HELP assistance.

-be a full fee-paying student enrolled on or before the census date in an eligible unit of study through an approved VET provider and remain enrolled in the unit at the end of the census date.
+be a full fee-paying student or, from 1 July 2014, be a NSW Government subsidised student enrolled on or before the census date in an eligible unit of study through an approved VET provider and remain enrolled in the unit at the end of the census date.

 have not exceeded their Commonwealth FEE-HELP limit (which includes FEE-HELP loans for higher education courses).